PT Stulz Air Technology Indonesia Data Protection Declaration regarding the use of the website

 4.5.2 Google Analytics

 For purposes of measuring reach and analyzing your user behavior, as well as of evaluating and improving the Website, the web analytics service Google Analytics of Google Ireland Limited, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland (“Google”) is used on the Website.
 Google Analytics is not activated until you have given your consent in the category “Analysis” under “Privacy settings”.
-Any data processing by Google Analytics is undertaken on the basis of Art.
-6(1) (a) GDPR, § 25 (1) sentence 1 of the Telecommunications Telemedia Data Protection Act.

 The service deploys cookies that allow your user behavior to be analyzed.
 During your visit to the Website, the following information may be collected: start of session, initial visit to Website, pages visited, interaction with Website (click/scroll path), internal search queries, clicks on external links, videos viewed, files downloaded, ads viewed and clicked, language setting.
 In addition, Google Analytics gathers the technical communication data mentioned in Section 4.1, including your IP address.